 Avoid Light Damage

-Direct exposure to sunlight can have a damaging effect on your cabinets especially those made from natural wood.
+Direct exposure to Colorado sunlight can have a damaging effect on your cabinets especially those made from natural wood.
 Painted wood cabinets and laminated or Thermofoil surfaces also are susceptible to fading from prolonged exposure to direct sunlight.
 Use window coverings to help reduce or eliminate damage caused by exposure to direct sunlight.

 Avoid Exposure To Harsh Cleaners